IBM/example-health-apis/ExposeDB2DataThroughzOSConnect.md

 * ## Creating a .sar file

   - In order to turn your new service into an API using z/OS Connect, the service needs to have a Service Archive (.sar) file.
-The .sar file has the json request and response sechemas for the service as well as information about invoking it. <br/><br/> To create the .sar file for a DB2 service, the **z/OS Connect Build Toolkit** utility (**zconbt**) must be used.
+The .sar file has the json request and response schemas for the service as well as information about invoking it. <br/><br/> To create the .sar file for a DB2 service, the **z/OS Connect Build Toolkit** utility (**zconbt**) must be used.
 The utility can be installed on z/OS or on a Linux or Windows workstation.
 These instructions walk through using it on Windows.

   - ### Installing the Build Toolkit